 Read on, most companies are doomed when the founder turns over the keys to the second generation—but Oscar would prove to be an exception to the rule!

 Oscar took the ivory turning business and expanded it to include woodworking.
 He apprenticed and learned how to build pool tables.
-Thanks to his talent the company began to expand into the manufacture and repair of pool tables.
+Thanks to his talent the company began to expand into the manufacturing and repairing of pool tables.
 Oscar realized that bars were the perfect place for his type of sturdy pool tables and he also realized that those tables would need frequent repairs.
 The company began to grow under his direction and he began training his sons, Edwin and Ernest to put their own stamp on the business.

 The third generation of Schmidt men were very diverse in their talents.
 Ed was a marketing and sales genius.
 Thanks to his creation of a mail-order catalog, the company began to grow once again.
 Ernie had his own special talents.
 The factory was where Ernie was most at home and he began designing new tables to add to the line.
 Both men realized the importance of owning their own building and created a separate family-owned real estate business.
 Thanks to the thriftiness instilled by their father and grandfather, the two brothers were able to survive the Great Depression.